DevExpress/devextreme-documentation/includes/gauges-centertemplate-code.md

+You need to render template content as an [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) element.
 The following code snippet shows how to specify a custom template for content in the {WidgetName}'s center:

 ---
 ##### jQuery